Antivirus

 Personal Computers

 It is your responsibility to make sure that your personal computers are protected from viruses.
-They best way to do this is to make sure you are running antivirus software with current virus definitions.
+The best way to do this is to make sure you are running antivirus software with current virus definitions.

 Recommended Antivirus Products:

-Computers that are identified by IT as being virus-infected will be quarantined or disconnected from the network without prior notice.
+Computers that are identified by IT as being compromised will be quarantined or disconnected from the network without prior notice.
 For all personal computers, it is the responsibility of the owner to clean the infected computer.
 For students living in the residence halls, IT may recommend having your computer professionally disinfected by one of several available local repair shops.
 For first-time infections, IT will reactivate your computer on the network based on your word that you have cleaned your computer of all infections.
 On any repeat infections, you will be required to provide proof (a receipt) of professional disinfection.
 If you are unable to obtain virus disinfection from a professional, you will need to provide a signed note from the person who cleaned your computer.

 An excellent cleaning utility is Malwarebytes Antimalware.
 Download the free version, choose not to get the free 30-day premium trial during installation, and run a Quick Scan.
 This will remove most infections 9 times out of 10.